IDOR / BOLA

 Logs Access

-The example below is based on PostSwigger's Insecure direct object references lab.
+The example below is based on PostSwigger's Insecure direct object referencesarrow-up-right lab.

 This application has a Live Chat functionality which also provides the ability to view a chat's transcript.
 The latter feature reveals the directory where the transcript is stored (Figure 3).